DataDog/the-monitor/monitoring-101/monitoring_101_collecting_the_right_data.md

 - **error** metrics capture the number of erroneous results, usually expressed as a rate of errors per unit time or normalized by the throughput to yield errors per unit of work.
 Error metrics are often captured separately from success metrics when there are several potential sources of error, some of which are more serious or actionable than others.
 - **performance** metrics quantify how efficiently a component is doing its work.
 The most common performance metric is latency, which represents the time required to complete a unit of work.
 Latency can be expressed as an average or as a percentile, such as "99% of requests returned within 0.1s".

+These metrics are incredibly important for observability.
+They are the external measures that can help answer the most pressing questions about a system's internal health and performance: is the system available and actively doing what it was built to do?
+How fast is it producing work?
+What is the quality of that work?

 Below are example work metrics of all four subtypes for two common kinds of systems: a web server and a data store.

 **Example work metrics: Web server (at time 2015-04-24 08:13:01 UTC)**